aginies/virt-scenario/README.md

 # User settings

-User can set some parameters which will be used to create the XML file:
+User can set some parameters in interactive mode that be used to create the XML file:
 * name
 * vcpu
 * memory
 * boot device
 * machine type
 * disk path image

+User can set some parameter in the **/etc/virtscenario.yaml**.
+This will override the scenario setting (but will display the recommended setting).

 # default configuration